moorepants/eme185/content/pages/resources.rst

 Entrepreneurship
 ================

+If you would like to turn your ideas and work into an entrepreneurial endeavor the campus offers support for this.
+Some resources are:

 `Engineering Student Startup Center`_
    UCD CoE provides a center and support for getting your idea off the ground.
 `primeUC`_
    The UC has a competition to help seed the most promising startups.

+Ask the instructors for help if you are unsure how to pursue this.

 .. _Engineering Student Startup Center: http://engineering.ucdavis.edu/undergraduate/engineering-student-startup-center/
 .. _primeUC: http://primeuc.org/